siddhesh86/htoaa/README.md

 source MCGeneration_wrapper.sh
 ```

 Note: Running MCGeneration_wrapper.sh with sample file numbers from already produced sample files will delete the corresponding HT Condor log files from the jobs.
-Hence run MCGeneration_wrapper.sh twice, for the first round to produce samples, and for the second time to clean up disk space by deleting log files.
+Hence run MCGeneration_wrapper.sh twice, for the first round to produce samples, and for the second time to clean up disk space by deleting log files for the produce samples.